 - Start building your ePortfolio.

 - Seek to do more than the bare minimum.
-For example, in discussion, you may only be expected to respond to one classmates.
+For example, in discussions, you may only be expected to respond to one classmate.
 Instead, read and respond to 5 classmate’s posts.

 - Learn about Word formatting and editing.

 - Use tools to correct grammar and punctuation.

 - Contact your instructor via Phone to develop a plan for communication.